 Who knows.
 That’s the hardest part.
 For us, in our district, they announced the strike on a Thursday — the strike started the following Thursday (giving families lead time to work on safe places for their children) and lasted through to the next Friday when children returned to school.

 In total, our strike was 6 school days but lasted 8 total days.
-I have heard of strikes lasting 9 — not sure if that included weekend days or was just school days).
+I have heard of strikes lasting 9 — not sure if that included weekend days or just school days).

 How does a teacher strike work?